DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A Assembly and User Guide.md

   11. Solder in C14 (100u) and TR1

+  >[!TIP]
+  > TR1 is upside down with respect to the orientation of the other parts.
+Pin 1 is toward the bottom right corner of the board.
+  > Trim the legs of TR1 to fit the pads before soldering.

   12. Solder in TP1, TP2, TP3, and TP4

   13. Solder in J1 (2x9 pin header), JP1 (3 pin), J4 (terminal block), and JP3 (2 pin)